JackDavidWearn/QA-Core-Fundamental-Project/README.md

 ![Image showing the Risk Assessment Table](/README_Images/Project_Risk_Assessment_Table.png)

 ## Testing
 An essential part of the production of the application was testing the web app.
+The application being built is not a production application and therefore security testing was outside the scope for this project.
+However, if this was not the case security testing would have been performed on the application to ensure that it is secure both for the end users and from any malicious attacks such as a MITM, SQLInjection or DDOS attack.

+The testing that did take place however was the following:
+* Unit testing:
+    ** Unit tests were used for the applications functionality.
+They are used to test all of the different functions of the application.
+The unit tests that were written are able to test the Create, Read, Update and Delete functionality of the web application, ensuring it is all working as intended.

+## The Application